stefgina/stackoverflow-LLM/README.md

     pip install -r requirements.txt
 ```

 Bear in mind that you will have to manually download the dataset, if you go this way (locally).
-For your convience I have them uploaded and you can download them automatically with one simple script attached bellow.
+For your convience I have them uploaded and you can download them automatically with the script attached bellow.
 They will be extracted in the `-O` flag directory of the gdown command.
 For example I export them in the data folder (it must be an existing folder, from the previous step), since this is the folder all of the scripts are pointing.

 ```bash
     # fetch files from google drive